vmware/container-service-extension/docs/CSE_SERVER_MANAGEMENT.md

 <a name="extension-timeout"></a>
 ### Setting the API Extension Timeout

-The API extension timeout is the duration (in seconds) that vCD waits for a response from the CSE server extension.
+The API extension timeout is the duration (in seconds) that VCD waits for a response from the CSE server extension.
 The default value is 10 seconds, which may be too short for some environments.
 To alter the timeout value, follow the steps below.

-Configure the API extension timeout on the vCD cell:
+Configure the API extension timeout on the VCD cell:

 ```sh
 cd /opt/vmware/vcloud-director/bin